Doc Bushong: Baseball career

 Doc Bushong on an 1887 baseball card.

-His baseball career, spanned from 1875 to 1891, and Bushong played on various professional minor league and major league teams, including the Brooklyn Atlantics (1875), Philadelphia Athletics (1876), Worcester Ruby Legs (1880–82), Cleveland Blues (1883–84), St. Louis Browns (1885–87), Brooklyn Bridegrooms (1888–90).
+His baseball career, spanned from 1875 to 1891, and Bushong played on various professional minor- and major-league teams, including the Brooklyn Atlantics (1875), Philadelphia Athletics (1876), Worcester Ruby Legs (1880–82), Cleveland Blues (1883–84), St. Louis Browns (1885–87), and Brooklyn Bridegrooms (1888–90).

-Some believe his greatest success came in the latter part of his career, when Bushong played on five pennant winning teams and was in post-season play five times.
-His most notable performance is most likely in the 1886 St. Louis Browns of the American Association when they beat the Chicago White Stockings of the National League, for the Championship (later called World Series).
+Some believe his greatest success came in the latter part of his career, when Bushong played on five pennant winning teams and was in postseason play five times.
+His most notable performance is most likely with the 1886 St. Louis Browns of the American Association when they beat the Chicago White Stockings of the National League, for the Championship (later called World Series).
 For his part in the championship, in 1886, the Missouri Pacific Railroad, honored Bushong and several other players by renaming some of their whistle-stop towns.
 The town of Weeks in Kansas, became, Bushong, Kansas.

 In 1887 Bushong became one of the first baseball players to do paid product endorsements, in an advertisement for Merrell's Penetrating Oil, which was a cold medicine.
 Leading up to the 1888 season, Bushong made news again, when Chris von der Ahe owner of the St. Louis Browns sold the contracts for Bushong, along with pitcher "Parisian Bob" Caruthers, and first baseman/outfielder/pitcher Dave Foutz.
-The sale was to the Brooklyn Bride Grooms and their owner, Charlie Byrne who paid, what was then, the enormous sum of $19,000, for the trio.
+The sale was to the Brooklyn Bridegrooms and their owner, Charlie Byrne who paid, what was then, the enormous sum of $19,000 for the trio.

 On July 4, 1889, in the second game of a doubleheader in St. Louis, Bushong injured his arm and played in only two more games during the regular season.
 He never fully recovered from the injury, which marked the beginning of the end of his baseball career.
 The 1890 season, was Bushong's last on the Bridegrooms and in major league baseball and he was officially released on March 26, 1891.
-Within a couple of weeks still wanting to play for the 1891 season, Bushong signed on with a minor league team and eventually played on two different teams through mid-July before he was released.
+Within a couple of weeks still wanting to play for the 1891 season, Bushong signed on with a minor-league team and eventually played on two different teams through mid-July before he was released.